djvaroli/recipes-to-die-for/fancy_desserts/jw_basque_cheesecake.md

 ![Should be a nice picture of a Basque Cheesecake here](images/jw_basque_cheesecake.png "Fancy Basque Cheesecake.")

 ## Ingredients
-*Adapted from a La Viña recipe I found online*
+*Adapted from a La Viña recipe Joshua found online*
 * 1.5lb (678g) cream cheese
 * 1/2  pound (226g) mascarpone
 * 1.5 cups (320g) sugar